PaloAltoNetworks/pcs-postman/README.md

 **The URL should look something like this:** https://us-east1.cloud.twistlock.com/us-1-123456789
    1. You will be replacing the **compute-api-endpoint** variable

+1. To get the address/URL for your Microsegmentation, click on the key icon at the bottom of any page on *Cloud Network Security
+**The URL should look something like this:** https://api.east-01.network.prismacloud.io
+   1. You will be replacing the **aporeto-api-endpoint** variable

 1. Depending on what Admin console you see when you log in will determine which API Endpoint you will use.
    1. The corresponding value below will replace the **api-endpoint** variable.